tyrumus/dotfiles/README.md

 ## Run unattended Arch Linux install

 [Follow the Arch Linux install guide](https://wiki.archlinux.org/title/Installation_guide) to do the following:
-1) Partition the target drive
+1) Partition the target drive.
+No need to create filesystems, as the script will handle that.
 2) Connect to the Internet

 Here's the GPT layout the install script expects: